-Following the Danube and the changing scenery we will go back in time by visiting untouched nature, old villages, archeological sites as well as wineries whose products will enliven our imagination and deepen our impressions.
+Following the Danube river and the changing scenery, we’ll go back in time by visiting untouched nature, old villages, archeological sites as well as wineries whose products will enliven our imagination and deepen our impressions.

-Day 1: Belgrade – Viminacium – Lepenski vir – The Iron Gate – Kladovo (L) approx. 290 km
+Belgrade – Viminacium – Lepenski Vir – The Iron Gate – Kladovo (L) approx. 290 km

-Day 2: Kladovo – Vratna Monastery – Rajačke pimnice – Negotin (B,L) approx. 100 km
+Kladovo – Vratna Monastery – Rajačke Pimnice – Negotin (BL) approx. 100 km

-We start with a visit to the small Vratna Monastery, lying just in front of huge stone gates carved by nature after which we will visit the picturesque town of Negotin.
+We’ll start with a visit to the small Vratna Monastery, lying just in front of a huge stone gate carved by nature.
+After this, we’ll visit the picturesque town of Negotin.
 Our tour continues with a visit to Rajac where hundreds of ancient wine cellars are grouped in streets and squares.
-Here, of course, we will try the local wines combined with local specialties, all accompanied by music and delicious food.
-Overnight at the hotel in Negotin.
+Here, of course, we’ll taste the local wines combined with local specialties, all accompanied by music and delicious food.
+Overnight in a hotel in Negotin.

-Day 4: Niš – Ravanica Monastery – Resavska Cave – Manasija Monastery – Novi Sad (B,L) approx. 400 km
+Niš – Ravanica Monastery – Resavska Cave – Manasija Monastery – Novi Sad (BL) approx. 400 km

 Visit to the Malča Winery.
-Next stop is the monastery of Ravanica, built by prince Lazar of Serbia in late 14th century.
-After seeing Resavska Cave, the best known and arguably the nicest cave in Serbia, we will enjoy our lunch in the restaurant next to the Strmosten Waterfall.
+The next stop is the monastery of Ravanica, built up by Prince Lazar of Serbia in late 14th century.
+After visiting the Resavska Cave, the best known and arguably the nicest cave in Serbia, we’ll enjoy our lunch in the restaurant next to the Strmosten Waterfall.
 The last site to be visited on this tour is one of its nicest – Manasija Monastery, whose striking church with early 15thcentury frescoes of transcendental beauty lie hidden behind mighty medieval embattlements.
 After that departure to Novi Sad.
 Overnight in the hotel.

-Day 5: Novi Sad – Sremska Mitrovica – Fruška Gora – Slankamen – Petrovaradin – Novi Sad (B,L) approx. 200 km
+Novi Sad – Sremska Mitrovica – Fruška Gora – Slankamen – Petrovaradin – Novi Sad (BL) approx. 200 km

-After the breakfast we will go to Sirmium, roman city which is situated on the northern bank of the Savus (modern Sava), about seventy kilometers west of the place where this river empties itself into the Danube, at Singidunum (modern Belgrade).
+After breakfast, we’ll head to Sirmium, The Roman city situated on the northern bank of the Sava river, about seventy kilometers west of the place where this river empties itself into the Danube, at Singidunum (modern Belgrade).
 The area had been occupied for a very long time already when it was, in 35 BCE, conquered by the Roman general Octavian, who was to become famous as the emperor Augustus.
-After that we will visit one winery in Fruska Gora where we will enjoy in wine tasting.
-After wine tasting we will go to the Slankamen on Danube river where we will have lunch in the resturant with beautifull view on Danube.
-You can even go on a boat ride.
-When we go back to Novi Sad, we will visit Petrovaradin with its fortified Lower Town and massive fortress, presents a unique monument to past and its skilled builders.
+After that, we will visit one winery in Fruska Gora where we will enjoy wine tasting.
+After wine tasting, we will go to the Slankamen on the Danube river where we will have lunch in the restaurant with a beautiful view of the Danube.
+You can even take a boat ride.
+Upon arrival to Novi Sad, we will visit Petrovaradin with its fortified Lower Town and massive fortress that presents a unique monument to the past and its skilled builders.
 Overnight in the hotel.

 *END OF THE PROGRAM*